Air Conditioner Repair Checklist

 - Shut off the electrical current completely at the breaker or external lever.

 - Get rid of greenery waste around the equipment.
 Once you’ve removed all the debris within a two-foot range, you can use a fine-bristled brush or vacuum to slowly remove dirt from the condenser fins.
-Bent fins can also affect effectiveness, so you can attempt to straighten them with a dinner knife.
+Bent fins can also affect effectiveness.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the system.
 Be careful to avoid getting water on the fan motor.